MEET DR. PIPKINS

 As your therapist, I’m also deeply invested in my own growth.
 I intentionally choose to have a small private practice so I can continue learning, refining my work, and dedicating significant time to professional development — work that ultimately benefits the people I serve.

-My goal is simple: to help thoughtful, high-achieving clients experience the same steadiness inside themselves that they’ve worked so hard to create in the outside world.
+My goal is simple: to help thoughtful, high-achieving, (im)Perfect women experience the same steadiness inside themselves that they’ve worked so hard to create in the outside world.

 Life will always bring challenges.
 Therapy isn’t about eliminating difficulty altogether.
 Instead, it’s about helping your nervous system find its footing so you can move through those moments with more freedom, joy and self-trust–what some might call a strong psychology.